 There were goats in this tuk-tuk.

-You wouldn't want your tuk-tuk wheel to disappear into the huge hole beside the grate.
+You wouldn't want your tuk-tuk wheel to disappear into this huge hole beside the grate.

 Lake Gadisar is man made and was excavated in 1367 for use as storage for drinking water.
 I think this incline was part of the berm used to create the lake.